marketron-app/app/README.md

   <a href="https://github.com/marketron-app/app">
     <img src="public/images/marketron-cropped.png" alt="Logo" height="50">
   </a>
-<h3 align="center">Marketron API</h3>
+<h3 align="center">Marketronxw</h3>

   <p align="center">
-   This is API service for Marketron website.
-It heavily utilises <a href="https://github.com/marketron-app/image-engine">Marketron Image Engine</a>
+   This is application is a main entry point for Marketron application.
+It handles user management, template management with template editor and admin dashboard.
     <br />

   </p>